gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 <Header headerText="About Gatsby" />
 ```

-Over in `header.js`, the header component expects to receive the `headerText` prop (because you’ve written it to expect that) So you can access it like so:
+Over in `header.js`, the header component expects to receive the `headerText` prop (because you’ve written it to expect that).
+So you can access it like so:

 ```jsx:title=src/components/header.js
 <h1>{props.headerText}</h1>